Administrative Team

 Crystal began working for TNS in 2015 in our Children’s House program.
 From there, she moved into LE2, fell in love with the teaching team, and taught alongside them through 2020.
 During COVID, she helped to establish and run a virtual Montessori classroom.

-Her hobbies include reading (preferably in her hammock), gardening, spending time with her family, and soaking in the outdoors.
-Her family frequents Stone Mountain State Park for fishing, swimming, and all-around R&R.
+Her hobbies include reading (preferably in her hammock), movies, camping, swimming, spending time with her daughter, and soaking in the outdoors.